ddella/FakeAPI/docker_compose.md

 2. Define the services that make up your app in `docker-compose.yml` so they can be run together in an isolated environment.
 3. Run docker compose up and the Docker compose command starts and runs your entire app.

+>Step 1 was already covered at the beginning of the tutorial

 ## Docker Compose commands to start the FakeAPI Server
 This is the `yaml` file to run the FakeAPI Server detached.